sindat/Furcifer/README.md

-# web-app-youtubetomp3
+# Furcifer - the YoutubeToMp3 downloader

-## April Update
+## May Update

-Not going to work on this further since the implementation of this project might lead to legal issues (downloading copyrighted music).
+Revamping this project for Cloud depployment and incorporated AI.

 ## What can this do?